Exclusive - Union leader: Boeing eyes fast 777X output due to fears of Airbus jet

 Buffenbarger said Conner and Deal expressed the Boeing board's view that launch of the Airbus A350 went "a lot more smoothly than was anticipated.
 So they see stiffer competition now arriving earlier rather than later."

-Customers such as Emirates airline, which are big buyers of the current 777, are clamouring for the 777X to replace jets they plan to retire later in the decade.
+Customers such as Emirates airline, which is a big buyer of the current 777, are clamouring for the 777X to replace jets they plan to retire later in the decade.
 Emirates is expected to announce an order for at least 100 777X jetliners in the next few days at the Dubai Airshow, where Boeing is expected to formally launch the jet.

 But despite the sales success, Boeing has felt intense competition from Airbus in recent weeks.

-Buffenbarger said those concerns weigh into the timing and urgency for speeding up the 777X.
+Buffenbarger said those concerns weighed into the timing and urgency for speeding up the 777X.

 "We know we've got a horse race here," he said.